A Digital Pheromone-Based Approach for In-Control/Out-of-Control Classification: Conclusions

 \section{Conclusions}

+The factory’s primary objective was to predict imminent transitions from InC to OutC, and our initial intervention, therefore, focused on advising how better data could be obtained for this task, given the low-quality records observed in 2024 when we were first consulted.
+However, the data collected between January and April 2025 remained messy.
+In this context, our digital ant-pheromone-inspired methodology proved effective for InC/OutC classification, but it could not elicit any reliable, actionable rule for forecasting when a halt for maintenance or repair would be needed.
+This is a central limitation of the present study because classification performance does not automatically translate into forecasting.

-It should be noted that the rheostat controlling the electric current can rapidly adjust frying temperatures.
-Even when temperatures exceed 195\degree, it appears capable of returning to the target range.
-However, production interruptions on January 24, February 15 (twice), April 16, and April 29 followed sequences of moderately elevated temperatures that failed to trigger timely adjustments.
-The introduction of new anomaly-correction devices may have been excessive.
-Notably, an unexpected number of ``ant"\ sequences exhibited all 8 temperature readings below the target threshold of 180\degree.
-This resulted in undercooked batches, compromising crispness, de-oiling efficiency, and seasoning quality.
+Operational observations further illustrate this challenge.
+The rheostat controlling the electric current can rapidly adjust frying temperatures; even when temperatures exceed 195\degree, it appears capable of returning to the target range.
+Yet production interruptions on January 24, February 15 (twice), April 16, and April 29 followed sequences of moderately elevated temperatures that did not trigger timely corrective adjustments.
+At the same time, the introduction of additional anomaly-correction devices may have been excessive.
+An unexpectedly large number of ``ant'' sequences exhibited all 8 temperature readings below the 180\degree\ threshold, producing undercooked batches and undermining crispness, de-oiling efficiency, and seasoning quality.
+These mixed signals, namely, episodes of elevated temperatures without timely correction, alongside frequent low-temperature sequences consistent with overcorrection, are precisely the kind of confounding patterns that make forecasting rules fragile when the underlying data stream is noisy.

-On the other hand, the supervision team found the real-time temperature display --- enhanced with color coding for surges (both high and low), extreme values, and change-point detections --- highly effective for visually tracking process evolution.
-Additionally, the use of sound and vibration alerts when Base Score, Modified Base Score, Environmental Score, or Total Score suggested a potential shift to an OutC state was considered appropriate and useful.
-Beyond its operational relevance, this case study demonstrates the potential of digital ants and digital pheromones --- concepts from Ant Colony superorganism modeling --- for use in SQC classification algorithms.
-It also reinforces the importance of carefully managing the sensitivity-specificity trade-off to ensure robust classification and forecasting performance.
+Despite these limitations, several elements were clearly valuable in practice.
+The supervision team reported that the real-time temperature display, enhanced with color coding for surges (both high and low), extreme values, and change-point detections, was highly effective for visually tracking process evolution.
+They also considered the sound and vibration alerts, activated when Base Score, Modified Base Score, Environmental Score, or Total Score indicated a possible shift towards an OutC state, to be appropriate and useful.
+Beyond immediate operational relevance, this case study demonstrates the promise of digital ants and digital pheromones, concepts from AC superorganism modeling, as ingredients in SQC classification algorithms, particularly, as a way to aggregate weak local signals into a global indication of process state.